If you want a healthy credit score, you need to save more, spend less, and be patient.

 But even though it can feel that way.
 We all know that’s not the case.

 Even when it comes to instances of bad luck, there are good money practices that can leave you much better prepared to deal with them.
-Having a real, sizable emergency fund, for instance, means that you don’t have to turn to personal loans in a time of financial need.
+Having a real, sizable emergency fund, for instance, means you’ll be more secure in a time of financial need.

 If you want to fix your bad credit, you need to fix the bad money habits that cause it.
 Here are seven bad credit habits to fix today!